genelet/molecule/README.md

 }
 ```

-where _FkTable_ means a forward table, _FkColumn_ forward table's column, and _Column_ the column in the current table.
+where _FkTable_ means a foreign table, _FkColumn_ foreign table's column, and _Column_ the column in the current table.

-- In SQL, a foriegn key means a column in another table (called foreign table) that has passed its value to column in this table.
-In _molecule_, a forward key means a column in this table that will pass value to column in another table (called forward table).
-- Forward key is always a single column.
+- Foreign key is defined to be a single column in this package.
-- Forward key can be defined even if there is no native SQL foreign key, like NoSQL or time-series database.
+- Foreign key can be defined even if there is no native SQL foreign key, like NoSQL or time-series database.
-- In this package, forward key is only used in action *Delecs*.
+- Foreign key is only used in action *Delecs*.

 ### 3.3) Table